leandrogenas/AStarPathfinding/README.md

 A Star Pathfinding Algorithm

-A * (Star) a very used pathfinding algorithm made using only JS Made for Universidade Estadual de Campinas discipline Artificial Intelligence
+A * (Star) a very used pathfinding algorithm made using only JS Done for Universidade Estadual de Campinas discipline Artificial Intelligence